MicahOlson/rally-point-api/README.md

 ```
 02:00–02:30: Revert to working on per-page wireframe
 02:30–03:00: Brainstorm user roles and plan out organization and user creation process
+03:00-03:30: Re-conceive roles to include a Rally Point site admin who will create an organization (customer) and add initial org admins

 ---